l3ivol/english-for-designers/05-storytelling/index.md

-Dear friends, glad to see you.
+Dear friends, glad to see you!
 Today I want to tell you about my path in design, because I think I can inspire the guys like me.

 All my childhood I dreamed of becoming a doctor.
 In kindergarten I often dressed up in costumes and played the role of a doctor.
 I was always protective of my peers who were being bullied.
 In computer games like "Call Of Duty", I chose a character with medical abilities.
 I was in a chemistry and biology class and was always participating in science competitions and didn't associate myself with anything creative.